deeptools/deepTools/docs/content/tools/bamCoverage.rst

     bamCoverage -b a.bam -o a.bw

 Separate tracks for each strand
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes it makes sense to generate two independent :ref:`bigWig` files for all reads on the forward and reverse strand, respectively.
 As of deepTools version 2.2, one can simply use the ``--filterRNAstrand`` option, such as ``--filterRNAstrand forward`` or ``--filterRNAstrand reverse``.
 This handles paired-end and single-end datasets.
 For older versions of deepTools, please see the instructions below.

+.. note:: The ``--filterRNAstrand`` option assumes the sequencing library generated from ILLUMINA dUTP/NSR/NNSR methods, which are the most commonly used method for
+          library preparation, where Read 2 (R2) is in the direction of RNA strand (**reverse-stranded** library).
+However other methods exist, which generate read
+          R1 in the direction of RNA strand (`see this review <http://www.nature.com/nmeth/journal/v7/n9/full/nmeth.1491.html>`_).
+For these libraries,
+          ``--filterRNAstrand`` will have an opposite behavior, i.e. ``--filterRNAstrand forward`` will give you reverse strand signal and vice-versa.

 Versions before 2.2
 *******************